SpoookyCrisp/SpoookyCrisp/README.md

 Hi there 👋 I'm Dalton
 </h1>
 <p align='center'>
-I'm an Application Security Engineer with a passion for cars.
+I'm an Application Security Engineer with a passion for cars and motorsport.
 </p>
 <p align='center'>
 🔭 I’m currently working on building a CANBUS lab to learn more about automotive security 🚗